brosenan/y0/README.md

 ## The $y_0$ Language

 $y_0$ is a logic programming language.
-However, it is significantly different from other logic-programming languages such as Prolog and Datalog, so readers unfamiliar with these languages and logic programming in general, are not missing much.
+However, it is significantly different from other logic-programming languages such as Prolog and Datalog, so readers unfamiliar with these languages and logic programming in general, are not necessarily at a disadvantage trying to learn $y_0$.

 The $y_0$ of defining the semantics of a programming language is by defining a [_predicate_](doc/hello.md#predicates) that accepts it.
 For example, the predicate `bit` defined below accepts a language consisting of eitehr `0` or `1`: